 Privacy.
 ADR is generally conducted ‘behind closed doors’, whereas court proceedings take place in open courtrooms, where proceedings are recorded and hearings can be attended by the general public or the media.
 This can lead to the exposure of delicate personal information and corporate secrets, as well as media attention and embarrassment for those concerned.
 ADR can therefore protect the privacy and confidentiality of the parties involved.

 Flexibility.
 In a civil trial, court procedures and processes such as discovery, the rules of evidence, standards of proof and so forth are fixed – they are determined by legislation, precedent and convention and cannot be changed.
 In ADR, however, the parties in dispute are in control of the process, and not bound by court procedures.
 This may give them more opportunity to tell their side of the story than would be available in a trial.
-It also allows for more creative remedies than are available to a magistrate or judge.
+It also allows for more creative remedies than those available to a magistrate or judge.